killercup/ef-ui/Readme.md

 ### Server Side Rendering

-It works. `npm start` is all you need.
+It works. `npm run server` is all you need.
+(Needs `npm run compile` to be run first to generate static assets.)

 ## Stores and Flux: Some Concepts and Ideas

+The following is just a bunch of ideas.
+They do not represent the current state of this implementation.

 ### What are stores